 What Sewing Machine Needles to Keep In Your Sewing Box

-Choosing a sewing needle may seem very complicated with all the options, but just know in a lot of cases, there are several right answers for needles that will work.
+Choosing a sewing needle may seem very complicated with all the options, but just know in many cases, there are several right answers for needles that will work.

 If you’re not sure what you need when you first purchase your sewing machine, I’d recommend purchasing universal needles, sharp needles, ballpoint or stretch needles, and topstitch needles, each in a few different sizes.

 If you want to sew leather or have other specific needs such as twin needle stitching, add those specialty needles to your collection as well.